-Are companies finally starting to get the message about Return on Relationship?
-A new acronym, RonR, is floating around these days and it seems to exemplify the heart of the issue–paying closer attention to customers.
+Are companies finally starting to get the message about Return on Relationship, ROR (#RonR)?
+I have been using and evangelizing the term since early 2009, and the acronym, RonR (as a hashtag #RonR), is floating around a lot these days and it seems to exemplify the heart of the issue–paying closer attention to customers.

 You’ve undoubtedly heard of CRM (Customer Relationship Management) software, but now there’s buzz going around about CXM, or Customer Experience Management.
 To me, CXM is a natural offshoot of CRM, not because it’s a replacement of it, but because it’s the next logical step in today’s world–optimizing the customer experience.
 But what’s the difference between the two?

 A recent article in crmsearc.com gives each term a pretty clear definition:

 CRM: Customer Relationship Management is a business strategy directed to understand, anticipate and respond to the needs of an enterprise’s current and potential customers in order to grow the relationship value.